forestdb/forestdb.org/models/generics.md

 What percentage of that kind of animal *is female*?
 Probably roughly 50%, regardless of the kind of animal you thought of.
 What percentage of that kind of animal *lays eggs*?
-Well, it probably depends on the kind of animal you thought.
+Well, it probably depends on the kind of animal you thought of.
 If you thought of a falcon, then roughly 50% (recall, only the females lay eggs).
 But if you thought of a bear, then 0% of them lay eggs.

 We can conceive of the prior distribution over the prevalence of a feature with a kind $$P(F\mid K)$$ as a distribution over kinds $$P(K)$$ and then the prevalence of the feature within the kind.